Meetings

 Casino Bus Trip: Lions and their friends are invited to participate in a bus trip to a local casino.
 Funds raised are used for our charitable activities.
 This also provides a social activity for our Lions and friends.

-Aluminum Tab and Can Collection: Lion Rene Cardon receives aluminum tabs and aluminum cans for sale to raise funds for the Sight Foundation.
+Aluminum Tab and Can Collection: All Lions receive aluminum tabs and aluminum cans for sale to raise funds for the Sight Foundation.
 Hundreds of pounds are collected annually, and all are encouraged to participate.

-Club Survey: The Club is conducted a survey of itself.
-The "Club Meeting Survey" is designed to make the meetings more meaningful and successful.
-Members are requested to return the survey to Dana Gould by November 16, 2011.
+Club Survey: The Club conducts surveys of itself.
+The "Club Meeting Survey" is designed to make the meetings more meaningful and successful for its members.

 Lions Clubs International News